What Is a Robo Advisor?

 Understanding Robo Advisors

-While there is a large pool of advisors to choose from, the best robo advisor will offer the following features:
+While there is a large pool of advisors to choose from, a well-rounded robo advisor will offer the following features:

 Another key advantage is that robo advisors have low opening balance requirements, which isn’t the case with more traditional portfolio management services.
 Moreover, robo advisors are inexpensive, making the service more accessible.